cpu/woodwidelog/content/posts/to-clear-skies/index.md

 I spent some time chasing the dream of a fancy spellchecking experience for [Blightmud], my terminal [MUD] client of choice.

-To achieve what I wanted I had to a handful of new Blightmud features including:
+To achieve what I wanted I had to add a handful of new Blightmud features
+including:

 * callback support for when unsent data in the [prompt area changes].
 * a new module for manipulating [a "mask"][masking] for decorating unsent prompt